macbew/MANAO/README.md

-# MANAO

-Registration and Authorization task
+# Registration and Authorization task